Sergio Martínez (Uruguayan footballer)

-Sergio Daniel Martínez Alzuri (born 15 February 1969), nicknamed "Manteca", is a Uruguayan former professional footballer who played as a striker.
-He was two times top scorer in the Argentine Primera División during his five years with Boca Juniors.
-He also played professionally in Spain.
+Sergio Daniel Martínez Alzuri (born 15 February 1969) is a former Uruguayan professional footballer who played as a striker.
+He was a two-time top scorer of the Argentine Primera División at Boca Juniors and also played professionally in Spain.

 Club career

 Born in Montevideo, Martínez started his professional career with Defensor Sporting Club in 1986.
-In 1991 he signed for giants C.A.
+In 1991, he signed for C.A.
 Peñarol, switching to Argentina in the following year with Boca Juniors.

 In his five years with Boca, Martínez won the Apertura in 1992 and the Copa de Oro in 1993, being crowned the Apertura 1993's top scorer with 12 goals and the Clausura 1997's with 15; upon his departure, he ranked seventh in the club's all-time scoring list with 86 goals in 167 games (all competitions).

 In January 1998, Martínez moved to Spain to play for Deportivo de La Coruña, only appearing in three La Liga matches in more than one year before returning to his homeland to finish his career, at Club Nacional de Football.